 Department of Systematic Theology

 Father Joseph R. Laracy is a priest of the Archdiocese of Newark and member of Seton Hall University Priest Community.
-He serves as assistant professor of Systematic Theology at Immaculate Conception Seminary.
-Father Laracy is also affiliated with the Department of Mathematics and Computer Science as well as the Department of Catholic Studies in the College of Arts and Sciences.
+He serves as assistant professor of systematic theology at Immaculate Conception Seminary School of Theology.
+Father Laracy is also affiliated with the Department of Mathematics and Computer Science, the Department of Catholic Studies, the University Core Curriculum, and the University Honors Program.

 Father Laracy’s early career interests at the Complex Systems Research Laboratory at MIT concentrated on uncertainty and dynamics in large-scale, complex engineering systems.
 He looked at key sources of uncertainty, ways to model and quantify uncertainty, and ways to maintain properties such as safety and resilience as systems change over time.
 His master's degree research was supported in part by NASA Ames Research Center Grant NAG2-1543 (Model-Based Hazard Analysis Research) and National Science Foundation Grant CNS-0550008 (A Socio-Technical Approach to Internet Security).
 His thesis was titled A Systems-Theoretic Security Model for Large Scale, Complex Systems Applied to the US Air Transportation System.